andrewt3000/web_development/README.md

 I prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html).
 I also prefer to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)

 ### React componet libraries:
-[styled components](https://www.styled-components.com/) - popular react library for styling custom components.
 [antd](https://ant.design/docs/react/introduce) - desktop oriented react ui components. used by alibaba.
+[styled components](https://www.styled-components.com/) - is popular react library for styling custom components.
+It should be used for any custom components.

 Alternatives:
+These are alternative libraries that were considered and should be reconsidered if we need a component that is not available.
 [react bootstrap](https://react-bootstrap.github.io/)
 [material UI](https://material-ui.com/)

 ### State Management
 [mobx](https://mobx.js.org/intro/overview.html) - state managment.
-Alternative to [redux](https://redux.js.org/)
+This was chosen over [redux](https://redux.js.org/) becuase it has less boilerplate.

 Use inject when you need to access state variables.
 Use observer to react to state variables.
 We are not using the decorators.